HP-Haven-OnDemand/havenondemand-python/README.md

 http_proxy  = "ip:port"
 proxyDict = {  "http"  : http_proxy }
 client = HODClient("http://api.havenondemand.com/",
-                            "myapikey",proxies=proxyDict)
+                            "myapikey",proxy=proxyDict)
 ```

-The proxies parameter takes a dictionary of proxy urls.
+The `proxy` parameter takes a dictionary of proxy urls.
 It will only use the one for the protocol chosen in the api url , *http* or *https*

 ### Sending requests